SellaRafaeli/sellarafaeli.com/views/blog/new_judaism.md

 <small> October 1st, Rosh HaShana, 2019 </small>

-Modern Judaism is beautiful.
-It draws upon the wisdom of our ancestors as well as upon the understanding of history and the modern world.
+_Modern_ Judaism is beautiful.
+We merge traditional and contemporary wisdom to create a life of meaning, and a meaning of life.
 Let us discuss.

 Core Beliefs: